tiny-hippo/planetsynth/README.md

 ## planetsynth

-planetsynth is a python tool to generate cooling tracks for giant planets.
+planetsynth is a python package to generate cooling tracks for giant planets.

 ### Installation
 Installation is simple: download or clone this repository, navigate into the directory and execute